 Also read: The best Android phones available

-2. Google Pixel 4a series
+Google Pixel 5a

 Nest Hub Max

-The Google Nest Hub Max has everything you look for in a smart display and then some.
+The Google Nest Hub Max has everything you look for in a smart display, and then some.
 Large 10-inch display?
 Check.
 Stereo speaker system with above-average sound quality?
 Sure.
 Camera sensing and face match technology?
 Yup.
 A front-facing camera that doubles as an indoor security camera?
 Uh-huh.

 Most importantly, the Nest Hub Max brings together all of your smart home products and provides an easy way to control them.
 Did we mention it even works as a fancy digital photo frame?
-It’s definitely one of the best Google products and a must for smart home owners.
+It’s one of the best Google products and a must for smart home owners.

 If you are looking for something more affordable, don’t mind giving up the camera, and can settle with a much smaller display, you might also want to consider the Nest Hub.

-4. Nest Learning Thermostat
+Nest Learning Thermostat

 The Google Nest Learning Thermostat’s key feature is right in the name.
 Within a week of recording your preferences, it learns your routine and adjusts accordingly.
 For example, it’ll automatically cool your room at night once it knows that’s what you do every night.

 The Nest Learning Thermostat also knows when you leave your home from your routine or from your phone’s GPS.
 Because of that flexibility, you can control the Nest Learning Thermostat and monitor its energy usage from your phone.
-It’s definitely one of the best Google products if you use your air conditioning often, as it pays for itself in under two years when you factor in electricity savings.
+It’s one of the best Google products if you use your air conditioning often, as it pays for itself in under two years when you factor in electricity savings.

-5. Google Pixel Buds
+Google Pixel Buds A-Series

 Chromecast with Google TV

 At its core, the Chromecast with Google TV is still a Chromecast.
 It has a permanently attached HDMI dongle that you plug into the back of your television.
 You can still use your smartphone, tablet, laptop, etc., to cast media to your TV, too.
-Essentially, the Chromecast with Google TV is everything you loved about previous Chromecasts but with more options and flexibility.
+Essentially, the Chromecast with Google TV is everything you loved about previous Chromecasts, but with more options and standalone flexibility.

 Maybe a smart display is too much for your needs; not to mention the Nest Hub Max is pretty expensive.
 Those looking for something way simpler should take a look at the Google Nest Audio.
 This smart speaker has an elegant and simple design, covered in cloth.
 It follows the same design elements we’ve seen in other Nest speakers, but it’s taller.

 Google Pixelbook Go

 The Pixelbook Go is the latest Pixelbook device offered by Google.
 It is not as prestigious as the older generation Pixelbook, but it comes with newer components and a streamlined, minimalist design many will love.
 The screen also can’t be turned all the way around to take on a tablet form, but it is cheaper, starting at $649.

 The great thing about the latest generation of Nest Wi-Fi is that it has Google Assistant baked in.
-This means it doubles as a Google Nest speaker and you can control your Wi-Fi network using your voice, as well as use all other features Assistant has to offer.
+This means it doubles as a Google Nest speaker, and you can control your Wi-Fi network using your voice, as well as use all other features Assistant has to offer.